CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1 (2) - Development/README.md

 **- Unused code that gives warnings while installing and building can be removed in order to improve code readability**

-**- Secret informations (like API KEY) should not be committed to github (some "api key" found hardcoded in the repository in the constants.js)**
+**- Secret informations (like API KEY) should not be committed to GitHub (some "api key" found hardcoded in the repository in the constants.js)**

 Requirement | Finding
 ------------ | -------------